liamzdenek/ferment-ai/memory-bank/activeContext.md

 5. **Module Interface**: Modules will be objects with a unique ID, a version, and an initialize method that takes a RootConstruct and a Journal.
 The initialize method will traverse the construct tree recursively, create entities and components based on the constructs, register systems with the journal, and mark constructs as bound.

 6. **HttpApplication Integration**: The HttpApplication class will still extend RootConstruct but will use the new Journal implementation.
 It will provide an initialize method that creates a journal and initializes it with the modules, and a serve method that creates an Express app and configures routes for executing the journal and getting its state.

+7. **Hook-based System State Management**: Systems will use React-like hooks for state management, making it easier to manage complex state and side effects.
+This includes hooks like useState, useEffect, useEventCallback, and useAttachProcess.

+8. **Event Filtering**: The event filtering system has been enhanced to allow filtering on any attribute in the event, making it more flexible and powerful.

 ## Recent Changes